 - Air quality management plans may require certain building materials and products to be unpacked and unloaded off-site, increasing the risk of injury to workers who may be responsible for bringing those same materials to the project site.

 It is also worth nothing that, in terms of site safety generally in New York, Labor Law Section 241(6) provides the same type of absolute liability against owners and contractors when a worker’s injuries are caused by a violation of certain statutory site safety regulations, even if neither owner nor contractor exercised supervision or control over the project site and was therefore not negligent in causing the condition that led to the alleged injuries.
+It is best for everyone to wear tradie uniforms while working on site to reduce risks.

 Although the foregoing risks are of the class that any project team must manage in connection with a construction project, green building practices do have the potential to add an additional layer of risk to site safety practices.
 In New York, where courts will seek to fold these types of claims within the ambit of the applicable statute and preserve a plaintiff’s ability to recover – particularly under Labor Law 240(1) – it is critical that project teams directly confront green building-related risks that may impact site safety.
 Accordingly, in their construction agreements, owners should consider the specific risks that may be created by their green goals and require contractors and construction managers to incorporate a green building-related site safety plan in order to reduce the risks of injury to workers and the corresponding risk of claims.
 Doing so is of particular import given the increase in regulatory activity that continues to take place at the state and local levels.